btf-org/flank-docs/docs/quickstarts/jupyter-fastapi.md

     ### 2. Setup your venv and Jupyter

-    In your terminal, set up a python virtual env.
+    Open up your terminal and run the following to set up a python virtual env.

     ```
     python -m venv flankvenv

     . flankvenv/bin/activate
     ```
-    (SCREENSHOT)

     Now that your venv is activated, install and run jupyter notebook.